 What puzzled me was that sometimes there was this ridiculously awesome shiny brownie crust on top and other times not even a trace of it!
 I did not understand.
 I made an effort to mix it EXACTLY the same way as I did before, but different results came forth with very inconsistent frequency.

-I also did not believe that it could be Chocolate that makes the big difference because my gluten free brownies have ONLY DARK CHOCOLATE and also did not develop a shiny brownie crust.
+I also did not believe that it could be Chocolate that makes the big difference because my gluten free brownies have ONLY DARK CHOCOLATE and also didn’t develop a shiny brownie crust.

 So it happened one fine day in the second month of 2015 that someone ordered brownies without any nuts due to an allergy.